e0ipso/e0ipso.github.io/_posts/2018-07-16-contentajs.md

 <iframe src="https://www.youtube.com/embed/6bdbqo2tETg?rel=0&amp;showinfo=0" frameborder="0" allowfullscreen></iframe>

-If we collaborate under the same space we can come up with new modules that do things like *React server-side rendering with one command*, or *a Drupal API customizer*, or *aggregate multiple services in a pluggable way*, etc.
+Combining the community’s efforts, we can come up with new modules that do things like *React server-side rendering with one command*, or *a Drupal API customizer*, or *aggregate multiple services in a pluggable way*, etc.

 Join the [#contenta](https://drupal.slack.com/messages/C5A70F7D1) Slack channel if this is something you are passionate about and want to collaborate on it.
 You can also create an issue (or a PR!) in the [GitHub project](https://github.com/contentacms/contentajs).
-Together we and make a wholesome decoupled Drupal backend from start to end.
+Together, we can make a wholistic decoupled Drupal backend from start to end.